huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 The recommendation for TLS 1.3 {{?RFC8446}} is that the capability to use 0-RTT data should be turned off by default, and only enabled if the user clearly understands the associated risks.

-QUESTION: Should 0-RTT only be used with Opportunistic profiles (i.e. disabled by default for Strict only)?
+In our case, allowing 0-RTT data provides significant performance gains, and we are concerned that a recommendation to not use it would simply be ignored.
+Instead, we provide a set of practical recommendations in {{connection-resume-and-0-rtt}}
+and {{using-0-rtt-and-resumption}}.

+The prevention on allowing replayable transactions in 0-RTT data expressed in {{connection-resume-and-0-rtt}} blocks the most obvious risks of replay attacks, as it only allows for transactions that will not change the long term state of the server.

+Attacks trying to assess the state of the cache are more powerful if the attacker can choose the time at which the 0-RTT data will be replayed.
+We believe that the freshness tests recommended in {{connection-resume-and-0-rtt}}
+significantly reduce the time range in which 0-RTT data can be replayed, and thus significantly reduce the potential of such attacks.
+The maximum delay parameter stated in {{connection-resume-and-0-rtt}}
+is 30 seconds.
+We believe this is consistent with commonly used values of the cached records TTL, and thus sufficiently small to impede most replay attacks.

 ## Privacy Issues With Session Resume

 The QUIC session resume mechanism reduces the cost of re-establishing sessions and enables 0-RTT data.
-There is a linkability issue associated with session resume, if the same resume token is used several times, but this risk is mitigated by the mechanisms incorporated in QUIC and in TLS 1.3.
-With these mechanisms, clients and servers can cooperate to avoid linkability by third parties.
-However, the server will always be able to link the resumed session to the initial session.
+There is a linkability issue associated with session resume, if the same resume token is used several times.
+Attackers on path between client and server could observe repeated usage of the token and use that to track the client over time or over multiple locations.

+The session resume mechanism allows servers to correlate the resumed sessions with the initial sessions, and thus to track the client.
 This creates a virtual long duration session.
 The series of queries in that session can be used by the server to identify the client.

-Enabling the server to link client sessions through session resume is probably not a large additional risk if the client's connectivity did not change between the sessions, since the two sessions can probably be correlated by comparing the IP addresses.
-On the other hand, if the addresses did change, the client SHOULD consider whether the linkability risk exceeds the performance benefits.
-This evaluation will obviously depend on the level of trust between client and server.
+Servers can most probably do that already if the client address remains constant, but session resume tickets also enable tracking after changes of the client's address.

+The recommendations in {{connection-resume-and-0-rtt}} are designed to mitigate these risks.
+Using session resume tickets only once mitigates the risk of tracking by third parties.
+Refusing to resume session if addresses change mitigates the risk of tracking by the server.

+## Privacy Issues With New Tokens

+QUIC specifies address validation mechanisms in section 8 of {{!RFC9000}}.
+The NEW TOKEN mechanism allow QUIC servers to provide clients with address validation tokens, and avoid an extra RTT when address validation is required.
+The tokens are tied to an IP address.
+QUIC clients normally only use these tokens when setting a new connection from a previously used address.
+However, due to the prevalence of NAT, clients are not always aware that they are using a new address.
+There is a linkability risk if clients mistakenly use a NEW TOKEN after unknowingly moving to a new location.

+The recommendations in {{connection-resume-and-0-rtt}} mitigates this risk by tying the usage of the NEW TOKEN to that of session resumption.

 ## Traffic Analysis